• Skip to primary navigation

 Strawberry completely covered with chocolate fudge/brigadeiro

-Shape it between your hands, until strawberry is completely covered with chocolate fudge/brigadeiro.
+Shape it between your hands until strawberry is completely covered with chocolate fudge/brigadeiro.

 Covering strawberry chocolate fudge with grated chocolate